DanielBMarkham/Info-Ops/manuscript/chapter20.md

 No, we should not.
 Doesn't help us with the tests for tomorrow.
 It's wasted work.
 Same goes for some kind of deep sea fishing expedition we might do trying to come up with attributes for our entities in our master domain model.
 If it doesn't make a test happen, we don't fool with it.

 When you start putting things in the model without associated tests in mind, at best you're wasting your time.
 This is how you get Analysis Paralysis.
 Those tests can either be Meta tests (Can we set things up with Pete so we can run faster?) or tests at a lower level (If we show him these wireframes, will Pete agree that we've captured all of the important information so far?
-We've been twerking around with Business Abstract stuff in order to create some yummy System Abstract tests).
+We've been playing around with Business Abstract stuff in order to create some yummy System Abstract tests).

 "Greenfield" is a term for projects that start fresh, without any history or baggage.
 We've done the initial greenfield work with Pete and his potential possum pilots.
 We've made huge progress in just a couple of meetings towards continuous grooming, we've gotten permission to start coding, and we've gotten Pete used to working with the modeling cards.
 Heck, we've even got a regular daily commitment.
 In the real world, this might several sessions to happen -- and we might walk away if Pete doesn't make much progress.
 But he's tooling along well-enough.